 Structured data markup is snippets of code added to your HTML for the purpose of helping Google read the information listed on your site (for example, if your site is an article, recipe, announcement, etc.).

-Learn More About How To Reach Your Target Audience
+Learn More About How Your Business Can Reach Your Target Audience

-Knowing what Google Lens is could be a game-changer, but Big Leap wants you to know that there are many other ways to leverage Google Lens to get both the exposure and the customers your business deserves.
+Knowing what Google Lens is could be a game-changer, but Big Leap wants you to know that there are many other ways to leverage Google Lens for your business to get both the exposure and the customers you deserve.

 To learn more about all the ways your business can reach and nurture your target audience using effective (and cost-effective) strategies, contact us today to get a free multi-point site audit, reputation audit, and competitive gap analysis!